 This list of internal control improvements from accounts payable automation software is not all-inclusive.
 You’ll discover more ways to improve internal controls.

-Guide to Running an Efficient Accounts Payable Department with AP Automation Software
+Tips to Run an Accounts Payable Department with AP Automation

 - responding to constant hounding of incoming vendor calls about when they’ll receive payments,